National Fund for Municipal Workers

 Our excellent long-term investment performance track record puts it on par with the best global balanced managed portfolios in south africa and ahead of its peers in local government.

-Managed by a Board of Trustees consisting of 10 member representatives and one employer representative.
-This means more than 90% of the Trustees are members of the fund.
+Managed by a Board of Trustees consisting of 8 member representatives, one employer appointed representative and the Principal Executive Officer.
+This means more than 90% of the Trustees as members of the Fund.

 Here's how to join